For new head of VA on LI, telemedicine is key effort

 Guermonprez, born at Huntington Hospital, joined the Air Force after graduating from high school in Georgia.
 He took over in late June as the new head of the Department of Veterans Medical Center in Northport.

-Interviewed last month at the medical center, he identified a key initiative — using video and data technology to provide remote care at VA clinics on the Island.
+Interviewed recently at the medical center, he identified a key initiative — using video and data technology to provide remote care at VA clinics on the Island.

 Doing so, he said, could eventually spare as many as 40 percent of the medical system’s patients the need to drive to Northport to interact with its doctors for medical or psychiatric care.
 Patients and doctors would instead interact through telemedicine monitors from any of the five satellite VA clinics, or perhaps even video equipment located in their homes.